ele-dev/Huawei-PSU-Regulator/README.md

 ## Quick setup
 1. Download the latest release (zip archive) on your target system and extract it
+2. Enter IP address in berry script, upload in tasmota root directory and restart tasmota
-2. Use the config.txt file to change runtime configuration
+3. Use the config.txt file to change runtime configuration of the regulator app
-3. Execute the binary file on the terminal
+4. Execute the regulator binary file on the terminal

+Note: "Power_curr" in Berry script has to be adjusted to work with your smart meter interface setup

-## Build & Run
+## Build & Run on linux system
 1. Clone the repository on the linux system that is connected to the power supply via CAN
 2. Run ``` cmake . ``` and ``` make ``` in the project root directory to build an application binary
 3. Customize your runtime settings in bin/config.txt file